Blockternship/DXCon/README.md

 # Note:
-There might be amny enhancements needed.
+There might be many enhancements needed.
 We are open to suggestions in the form of issues and PRs.